jaredjgebel/ux-portfolio/src/_includes/case-studies/_research-value.md

 ### Shaping my design process

+#### Personas

-Personas have gotten a reputation as a weak design artifact, primarily because often more based in assumptions than research.
+Personas have gotten a reputation as a weak design artifact, primarily because they're often more based in assumptions than research.
 I felt comfortable using personas because I had solid data on the kinds of behavior my target group engages in.

 To that end, I emphasized the market strategies that the personas engaged in, emphasizing how they might interact with the application over personal characteristics.

-#### Personas

-The Part-Time Farmer

-- Sells crop upon delivery during harvest
-- Majority of farmers fall under this category, but they have much smaller farms

-The Forward Contractor

-- Sells crops to local processors ahead of harvest on contract
-- Pays close attention to market prices throughout the season and how prices vary among different local processors

-The Derivatives Hedger

-- Uses hedging strategies to optimize prices
-- Has a sophisticated understanding of the interplay of the markets and a higher risk tolerance
+{% accordion "4" "personas" %}

 CTA link: [The complete Market Watcher personas](https://docs.google.com/document/d/1XJsz47POAVJER1EOj32qGjbZtVwix7nO84YmfVRbYY0/edit)

-The grounded nature of the personas made me feel more comfortable making them a central part of the design process by including jobs-to-be-done style user stories that directly translated into user flows.
+Because the personas were based on reputable sources, I was more comfortable making them a central part of the design process.
+To that end, I wrote jobs-to-be-done style user stories for each persona that directly translated into user flows.

 ### Creating a simple interface for a complex product